-Ahhh, September.
-As summer winds down and the pumpkin spice lattes start to fill up, we get an opportunity to start a new season, a new month, and for our little ones, a new school year.
-Healthy and fresh are two words we like to keep at the top of minds at A Taste of Olive, so we thought what better way to celebrate September than by sharing our favorite products for back to school lunches!
+As summer winds down and the pumpkin spice lattes start to fill up, we get an opportunity to start a new season, and for our little ones, a new school year.
+Healthy and fresh are two words we like to keep at the top of minds at A Taste of Olive, so we thought what better way to celebrate school starting up by sharing our favorite products for back to school lunches!

 Meal Prep?
 Oh, yes!

 Meal prep is a term often used by those who are looking to lose weight, get fit, or eat clean.
 It’s essentially a way of preparing or “prepping” your meals on Sunday so you can eat healthy throughout the week.
 We think applying that plan to school lunches is a great way to provide your kids with healthy options and lessen the stress of making a lunch every morning.

 Meal prep containers are great tools to help pack a healthy lunch.
 Their separate compartments provide space to fill with veggies, fruit, and a protein, and you can reuse them!
 You can find a variety of containers at local kitchenware retailer Kitchen Kapers.

 Whether it’s lunch or snack time, it’s always peanut butter jelly time.
 A longtime favorite and simple fix for a last-minute lunch, the peanut butter and jelly sandwich is an easy and fun addition to your little one’s lunchbox.

 For a fun twist on the classic PBJ, go au naturel-lo.
 We carry Naturello Hazelnut Butter in Chocolaty and Crunchy, and either flavor will be a welcome addition to your kids’ lunch!
 Your little one’s not a fan of jelly or jam?
 Don’t worry.
 You can pair it with one of our honeys for a sweet sandwich combo that’s sure to satiate.
 See our spreads here.